13ABEL/internship-application-systems/pingr/README.md

-# PINGER - a Rust ping clone
+# PINGR - a rust ping clone
 This is a (basic) commandline ping cline written in Rust

 ## Build instructions